The economy in the Black Forest

 Tourism in the Black Forest

 Tourism is the most important economic sector in many regions of the Black Forest.
-However, holidaymakers do not visit all regions of the Black Forest equally.
-Thus, there are Black Forest regions where tourism dominates the local economy, while in other regions tourism plays a subordinate role.
-The most important tourist region in the Black Forest is the southern Upper Black Forest, especially around Schluchsee, Titisee, Hinterzarten and Feldberg.
-Here, tourism is the main source of income.
-This applies to both summer and winter.
-The Upper Black Forest is an important region for winter sports.
-In addition, there is a special form of tourism in the Black Forest – the spa guests.
-There are over 30 health resorts in the Black Forest with many spa clinics.
+However, holidaymakers do not visit all regions in the Black Forest equally.
+There are Black Forest regions in which tourism dominates the local economy, while in other regions tourism plays a subordinate role.
+The most important tourist region in the Black Forest is the southern High Black Forest, especially around Schluchsee, Titisee, Hinterzarten and Feldberg.
+Tourism is the main source of income here.
+This applies to summer and winter.
+The High Black Forest is an important region for winter sports.
+There is also a special form of tourism in the Black Forest – spa guests.
+There are over 30 health resorts in the Black Forest with many health clinics.
 The spa guests are an important factor for the economy of the Black Forest.
-A total of about 300,000 jobs in the Black Forest depend on tourism.
-Over 5 billion euros are said to be turned over in tourism in the Black Forest every year.
+In total, around 300,000 jobs in the Black Forest depend on tourism.
+Over 7 billion euros are expected to be generated in tourism in the Black Forest every year.

 Timber industry in the Black Forest